How to Build an ICF Home

 Quiet & Disaster Resilient

 ICF walls can withstand hurricanes and tornado force winds while keeping noise to a minimum.
 ICF walls have a Sound Transmission Class (STC) of 50 or higher, so noise stays outside or stays inside.
-ICF walls offer roughly a 70% noise reduction compared to an average home.
+Homes built with ICFs offer roughly a 70% noise reduction compared to an average home.

 The majority of all ICFs are made using EPS as opposed to XPS material.
 There are two primary reasons for this: XPS has a lower permeability rating of water in the ground and EPS is inert, with no CFCs, HCFCs, Formaldehyde or any volatile organic compounds.
 XPS cells contain insulating gases in addition to air that eventually diffuses out of the cells, thus lowering the insulating value.
 The Long-Term Thermal Resistance (LTTR) of XPS is, therefore, less than its “initial” R-factor.